tbrowder/File-Copy/README.md

 COPYRIGHT & LICENSE
 ===================

-Copyright (c) 2019 Tom Browder, all rights reserved.
+Copyright (c) 2019-2020 Tom Browder, all rights reserved.

-This program is free software; you can redistribute it or modify it under the same terms as Perl 6 itself.
+This program is free software; you can redistribute it or modify it under the same terms as Raku itself.

 See that license [here](./LICENSE).